 2. Reboot the main Deco and test the speed again.

-1. Move the slave Deco closer to the main Deco, ensure there are no/fewer obstacles between the main Deco and slave Deco, then we can test if the slave Deco can get better speed.
+1. Move the satellite Deco closer to the main Deco, ensure there are no/fewer obstacles between the main Deco and satellite, then we can test if the satellite Deco can get better speed.

 2. If the Deco still experiences slow speed, reboot all the Deco units for a try.

 1. If you want to make a speed test on a mobile device, we recommend to run the Ookla speedtest.net app to check the internet speed.
 To ensure you’re connected to the nearest Deco when doing a speed test, please turn the mobile device’s Wi-Fi off and on again after it moves to a new location.